In the voiceover space, there are a lot of opinions floating around when it comes to Pay to Play (P2P) sites.

 A Pay to Pay (P2P) site is exactly what it sounds like - a site where voice talent pay a membership fee (monthly or annually) to have access to a marketplace of auditions.

 A few of the most common P2P sites for voiceover are Voices.com, Voice123, and Bodalgo.
-Each site offers different membership price points, but they all provide current auditions that companies from around the world post on a daily basis.
+Each site offers different membership pricing points, but they all supply current auditions that companies from around the world post on a daily basis.

 One of the essential tools in any voiceover business is having a place to audition, and one of the main pros of P2P sites is that you don’t have to have any past experience to sign up and start auditioning (you just need a voiceover demo showcasing your abilities).
 This allows new talent the chance to audition for jobs they otherwise wouldn't have access to.
 This is huge!
 Especially in an industry that used to be super exclusive.
 It just goes to show how wide the voiceover landscape is and how it’s ever-changing.